 Define your core metrics with written documentation.
 What counts as MRR?
 How do you handle annual contracts paid upfront?
 When is a customer “churned” versus “paused”?
 Write this down.
 We’ve seen companies where marketing calculates MRR differently than finance, which calculates it differently than sales.
 This creates chaos.

 Implement a monthly close process.
 By day 5 of each month, you should have prior month’s financials closed and reviewed.
 This seems impossible when you’re 3 people, but it’s just discipline.
-Close the books, review variance from plan, update your cash forecast.
+Close the books, using a Payroll Accrual Calculator for accuracy, review variance from plan, update your cash forecast.
+As part of the close, review all financial statements—including the income statement, balance sheet, and cash flow statement—to ensure accuracy and provide a comprehensive view of financial performance, following month-end close optimization best practices with a fractional CFO.

 Calculate customer acquisition cost roughly, even if your numbers are small.
 Add up what you spent on sales and marketing, divide by customers acquired.
 This gives you a baseline.
-As you grow, make this more sophisticated, but start measuring now.
+As you grow, make this more sophisticated, but start measuring now and integrate this metric into your broader financial planning.

 Track cash collections, not just invoicing.
 Revenue recognized doesn’t equal cash received.
 Know your days sales outstanding (time from invoice to payment).
 If this creeps up, you have a collections problem that will hurt cash flow.

-Once you hit $500K ARR or $50K MRR, financial operations complexity increases dramatically.
+Once you hit $500K ARR or $50K MRR, financial operations complexity increases dramatically, and ignoring emerging financial red flags in early-stage SaaS companies becomes increasingly dangerous.
 The systems that worked for 10 customers break with 100 customers.

 Implement proper revenue recognition if you’re selling annual contracts.
 You can’t just recognize $50K when you sign a one-year deal.
 You need to recognize $4,166 monthly.
 Get this right in your accounting system from the beginning or you’ll spend weeks cleaning it up later.